stepanenko/network-info/README.md

 The evolution of computer networks continues, with ongoing advancements in technologies such as 5G and the Internet of Things (IoT).

+## Modern Internet

 The modern internet is a complex system that relies on a variety of technologies and protocols to enable communication and data exchange between devices worldwide.
 Here's a simplified overview of how the modern internet works:

-1. Devices and Endpoints:
+**1. Devices and Endpoints:**

   - Client Devices: These are the devices used by end-users, such as computers, smartphones, tablets, and IoT devices.
   - Servers: These are powerful computers that store and deliver content or services.
 Servers can host websites, applications, and other resources.

-2. Internet Service Providers (ISPs):
+**2. Internet Service Providers (ISPs):**

   - ISPs provide internet access to users.
 They connect users to the global internet infrastructure through wired or wireless networks.
-ISPs use various technologies, including fiber optics, cable, DSL, and wireless connections, to transmit data between users and the broader internet.
+  - ISPs use various technologies, including fiber optics, cable, DSL, and wireless connections, to transmit data between users and the broader internet.

-3. Protocols:
+**3. Protocols:**

   - TCP/IP (Transmission Control Protocol/Internet Protocol): The fundamental suite of protocols that enables communication on the internet.
 It breaks down data into packets for transmission and ensures reliable delivery.
   - DNS (Domain Name System): Converts human-readable domain names (like www.example.com) into IP addresses that machines use to identify each other on the network.
-HTTP/HTTPS (Hypertext Transfer Protocol/Secure): Defines how web browsers and servers communicate.
+  - HTTP/HTTPS (Hypertext Transfer Protocol/Secure): Defines how web browsers and servers communicate.
 HTTPS adds a layer of security through encryption.

-4. Data Transmission:
+**4. Data Transmission:**

   - Data Packets: Information is divided into small packets for efficient transmission.
 Each packet includes the destination address, source address, and a portion of the data.
   - Routing: Routers direct data packets along the most efficient paths through the network to reach their destination.
 The internet is a vast network of interconnected routers.

-5. Internet Backbone:
+**5. Internet Backbone:**

   - The internet backbone consists of high-capacity, long-distance data transmission links provided by major telecommunication companies.
 These links connect different regions and continents.

-6. Peering Points:
+**6. Peering Points:**

   - At peering points, different networks and ISPs connect to exchange traffic directly.
 Internet Exchange Points (IXPs) facilitate these connections, improving the efficiency of data exchange.

-7. Content Delivery Networks (CDNs):
+**7. Content Delivery Networks (CDNs):**

   - CDNs distribute content across multiple servers globally, reducing latency and improving the speed of content delivery.
 This is crucial for delivering web pages, videos, and other digital content.

-8. Security Measures:
+**8. Security Measures:**

   - Firewalls and Security Protocols: Protect networks from unauthorized access and cyber threats.
   - SSL/TLS Encryption: Secures data transmitted over the internet, ensuring privacy and integrity.

-9. Cloud Computing:
+**9. Cloud Computing:**

   - Cloud services allow organizations and individuals to access computing resources, storage, and applications over the internet.
 This has transformed how computing power is delivered and utilized.

-10. IPv6 Adoption:
+**10. IPv6 Adoption:**

   - IPv6 has been introduced to address the limitation of IPv4 addresses, allowing for a more extensive range of unique IP addresses to accommodate the growing number of devices connected to the internet.

 [More on Wikipedia](https://en.wikipedia.org/wiki/Computer_network) or ask AI.